-Under DL 600, an investor may agree, alternatively, to the mining-tax invariability (article 11-ter) mentioned above; or to an overall fixed income tax rate of 42 per cent for a term of 10 years from start-up of commercial production, instead of the normal tax rate of the Income Tax Law, which is currently 35 per cent.
+Under DL 600, an investor may agree, alternatively, to the mining-tax invariability (article 11-ter) mentioned above; or to an overall fixed income tax rate of 42 per cent for a term of 10 years from beginning commercial production, instead of the normal tax rate as per the Income Tax Law, which is currently 35 per cent.
 This rate can be extended to up to 20 years for mining projects over US\$50 million.